VictorSyntez/governance/docs/gf_info/membership.md

         1. MAY appoint a representative to any Committee.
         2. MAY act, pending signed Utility Agreements, as a Transaction Endorser.
         3. MAY write Transactions as a Transaction Endorser as defined in ```Exhibit C``` of the Participation Agreement.
-        4. MAY request to be added to the Governing Member waiting list.
+        4. MAY request to be added to the Governing Contributor waiting list.
     * **Restrictions**:
-        1. Membership is limited to the number of nodes required to maintain optimal consensus performance.
+        1. Participation is limited to the number of nodes required to maintain optimal consensus performance.
 The optimal limit here must take into consideration a balance with decentralization requirements.
 The Governing Board will annually determine the number of nodes required to meet both consensus, decentralization, and budgetary requirements.

-3. Subscriber
+3. Contributors
-    * **Description**: Members that are willing to be responsible for the endorsement of transactions to the ledger.
+    * **Description**: Contributors that are willing to be responsible for the endorsement of transactions to the ledger.
     * **Entitlements**:
         1. MAY appoint a representative to any Committee.
         2. MAY act, pending signed Utility Agreements, as a Transaction Endorser.